rspeer/ordered-set/README.md

     >>> letters.index(['a', 'r', 'c'])
     [0, 2, 3]

+OrderedSet implements `__getstate__` and `__setstate__` so it can be pickled, and implements the abstract base classes `collections.MutableSet` and `collections.Sequence`.

+## Interoperability with NumPy and Pandas

 An OrderedSet can be used as a bi-directional mapping between a sparse vocabulary and dense index numbers.
+As of version 3.1, it accepts NumPy arrays of index numbers as well as lists.

 This combination of features makes OrderedSet a simple implementation of many of the things that `pandas.Index` is used for, and many of its operations are